Night Prayer of the Liturgy of the Hours, I wonder

 So what does this tell you about

-what Christ told us to do: bless your enemies rather than curse
+by doing what Christ told us to do: bless your enemies rather than curse

 Therefore, when others obstruct